luci/luci-go/rts/doc/eval.md

 Test recall is the ratio `preserved_test_failures/total_test_failures`, where
 *   `total_test_failures` is the number of test failures that caused a CQ rejection.
-*   `preserved_test_failures` is how many of them the RTS algorithm would preserve.
-If the algorithm does not select a test, its failure is not preserved.
+*   `preserved_test_failures` is how many of them the candidate strategy would preserve.
+If the stategy does not select a test, its failure is not preserved.

 ## Efficiency

-An efficient RTS algorithm reduces resources spent on testing.
+An efficient selection strategy reduces resources spent on testing.
 Efficiency is scored as a ratio `saved_duration/total_duration`, where

 *   `total_duration` is the sum of test durations found in the historical records.
-*   `saved_duration` is the duration sum for those tests that the RTS algorithm did not select.
+*   `saved_duration` is the duration sum for those tests that the candidate strategy did not select.

 ## Why evaluate

-* Evaluation is mandatory before deploying an RTS algorithm into production;
+* Evaluation is mandatory before deploying an candidate strategy in production;
   otherwise it might let bad code into the repository and create a havoc for sheriffs.
-Evaluation predicts what would happen if the candidate algorithm was deployed.
+Evaluation predicts what would happen if the candidate strategy was deployed.
-* There are many possible RTS algorithms and we need objective metrics to rank them.
+* There are many possible selection strategies and we need objective metrics to rank them.
-* An algorithm developer needs objective metrics in order to fine tune the algorithm.
+* An strategy developer needs objective metrics in order to fine tune it.

 ## History files